botify-hq/developers-docs/api_docs/markdowns/api/introduction.md

 <a href="https://docs.google.com/forms/d/1T6D588024flDKHS6q_IMlVMS-q8rmRvgzBIc8EZdyDo/viewform" class="inscription-button" target="_blank">Request access to the alpha version of the Botify API</a>

 ## Use examples
-- **Integrate Botify Data into existing dashboard**.
+- **Integrate Botify Data into existing dashboards**.
 - Create dashboards showing an **overview of all your websites**.
-- Create **product and engineering team reporting**
+- Create **reporting for the product or engineering team**
-- **Complete Botify data with other sources** like Search Console, Majestic SEO or even sales results, products inventory, etc
+- **Complement Botify data with other sources** like Google Search Console, Majestic SEO or even sales results, products inventory, etc.
-- **Automate exports** after each crawl to get list of error pages (404, 500, ...), most visited pages, extracted data, etc
+- **Automate exports** after each crawl to get list of error pages (404, 500, ...), most visited pages, extracted data, etc.
-- ... and you?
+- ...
+What are your own ideas?

 ## Possibilities
-For now, Botify API is **only pulling data from Botify Analytics**, leading that **you can get any data related to an analysis**.
+For now, the Botify API is **only pulling data from Botify Analytics**, meaning that **you can get any data related to an analysis**.
-But you aren't not able to get data from Botify Log Analyzer **yet**; though you can get search engine crawled information as shown in the Botify Analytics search engines tab.
+It is not possible to get data from the Botify Log Analyzer dashboard **yet**; however, you can get search engine crawl information shown in the Botify Analytics report's Search Engines tab.

 Current technical possibilities of the Botify API includes:
 - **List** your Botify Analytics **projects and analyses**.